Chocowinity in Beaufort County, North Carolina — The American South (South Atlantic)

 Erected 1968 by Archives and Highway Departments.
 (Marker Number B-46.)

 Topics and series.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1774.

 Location.
-35° 30.802′ N, 77° 6.202′ W. Marker is in Chocowinity, North Carolina, in Beaufort County.
-Marker is on State Highway 33 west of Business U.S. 17, on the left when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 35° 30.802′ N, 77° 6.202′ W. Marker was in Chocowinity, North Carolina, in Beaufort County.
+It was on State Highway 33 west of Business U.S. 17, on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: 182 NC Hwy 33 West, Chocowinity NC 27817, United States of America.
+Marker was at or near this postal address: 182 NC Hwy 33 West, Chocowinity NC 27817, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Trinity School (approx. 0.2 miles away); Trinity Cemetery (approx. 0.9 miles away); Edmund Harding (approx. 3.2 miles away); Lindsay C. Warren (approx. 3.2 miles away); John H. Small (approx. 3.2 miles away); Havens Memorial Building (approx. 3.2 miles away); Siege Of Washington (approx. 3.2 miles away); USS Picket (approx. 3.2 miles away).
+At least 8 other markers are within 4 miles of this location, measured as the crow flies: A different marker also named Trinity Church (here, next to this marker); Trinity School (approx. 0.2 miles away); Trinity Cemetery (approx. 0.9 miles away); Edmund Harding (approx. 3.2 miles away); Lindsay C. Warren (approx. 3.2 miles away); John H. Small (approx. 3.2 miles away); Havens Memorial Building (approx. 3.2 miles away); Washington (approx. 3.2 miles away).
 Touch for a list and map of all markers in Chocowinity.

 Regarding Trinity Church.
 From the Wikipedia entry: In 1939, the church building was moved on log rollers drawn by horses from its original location to a plot of land owned by the parish.
 The parish hall (built ca 1900) already stood on this site, and the church was placed alongside that building.
 A two story addition was built in 1949 to provide room for Sunday School, offices, a kitchen, and general purpose space.
 The historic chapel has remained in continuous use since it was built in 1774.